 For that reason, when deciding what to wear in Barcelona, I recommend packing for flexibility.
 Sunscreen and sunglasses, an emergency umbrella, and layers that you can add or remove depending on the temperature are all safe bets.

 When you’re spending the day exploring, you’ll want to dress in a style that’s a mix of comfortable and stylish.
 A typical day might find you taking the subway in the morning and visiting busy tourist attractions, walking across La Rambla, or stopping by multiple neighborhoods.

 Then by afternoon you might be visiting trendy shops and speakeasy bars in back alleys.
 By dinnertime, you may be visiting a 5-star restaurant in a high-end hotel.

-The key to dressing for a stylish city like Barcelona is to put together outfits that are based in classic, stylish, and well-tailored pieces, but have a high-end European edge and a little bit of eclectic, spicy flair.
+The key to dressing for a stylish city like Barcelona is to put together a travel capsule wardrobe with outfits that are based in classic, stylish, and well-tailored pieces, but have a high-end European edge and a little bit of eclectic, spicy flair.

 Women in Barcelona always look put together yet don’t only stick to neutrals–they’re not afraid to wear a vibrant color or rock a bohemian accessory.

 Additionally, the beautiful locals and visiting Europeans tend to flaunt their fabulous style, particularly when heading out at night.
 If you plan to keep pace, expect to dress up in the evenings with fancier pieces, jewelry, and makeup.